bhoamikkhona/html-css/Section 03/README.md

 > [!NOTE]
 > Instead of using `!important` keyword, try and resolve the CSS by using simpler selectors. `!important` keyword should be the absolute last resort when everything else fails.

+### CSS Theory 02: Inheritance and the Universal Selector

+- Inheritance is a mechanism by which some styles/properties get their values inherited from parent elements to child elements.
+- Not all properties get inherited.
+The ones that do are mostly about text.
+- An inherited property is very easily overwritten by any rule which has a value for that same property.
+So in a sense, we can say that inherited values are the ones who have the lowest priority.
+- Inheritance is not the same as selected each and every element on the body and giving them the style that we declare in their parent element.
+The inherited styles are simply passed down to children.
+- An example of the property that do not get inherited: `border`
+- Universal Selector
+  - Universal selector basically selects each and every element on a webpage and applies the css styles mentioned to it.
+It is denoted by `*`.
+  - There is no inheritance involved with the universal selector, therefore this is perfect if you want to apply a certain property that does not automatically get inherited to all the elements.
+  - Note that Universal selector has the lowest priority i.e. it will easily be override.

 ## Author